vardtlv/Tutorials/DataStructeres/README.md

 <br />

-:disappointed_relieved: But wait, the posotion 7 is already taken by the element 7.
+:disappointed_relieved: But wait, the position 7 is already taken by the element 7.

 <br />

-To resolve the following issue, I will introduce three different methods to resolve the collasion.
+To resolve the following issue, I will introduce three different methods to resolve the collision.
 <br />
 ## Collision Resolution in Hashing